 - Restored by expert Peter Jay Engineering and RS Panels in 1988

-- Retaining the original body, chassis and engine, verified by JDHT production record
+- Retaining the numbers-matching body, chassis, and engine, verified by JDHT production record

 - A very pure example of a legendary Jaguar race car